guilhermehott/angular-circles/README.md

 - Include dependencies to your page (angular, circles.js)
 - Include angular-circles.js
 - Require `angular-circles` as a dependency of your module
-- Add the ng-circles attribute `ng-circles` to any div, and always specify a value
+- Add the `ng-circles` attribute to any div, and always specify a value
 - You are ready to go!
 See the example folder if you want to customize things (you have two ways to give settings: `module.config()` or HTML attributes)